US 'ties North Korea food aid to nuclear progress'

 He said conditions being discussed for food aid resumption included talks on ending North Korea's nuclear programme.

 This contradicts official US policy, where the nuclear programme is separate from the provision of food aid.

 North Korea relies on international aid to feed its people.

 "There are conditions that are going along with the negotiations with regard to the extent of food aid," Adm Willard told the US Senate Armed Forces Committee.

 He said "preconditions" for assistance "now include discussions of cessation of nuclearisation and ballistic missile testing and the allowance of IAEA perhaps back into Yongbyon [reactor]".

 In 2009, International Atomic Energy Agency inspectors were asked to leave Yongbyon as denuclearisation talks between North Korea and its dialogue partners - the US, China, Russia, South Korea and Japan - broke down.

 It is not clear whether Adm Willard's comments reflected a shift in US policy, the BBC's Lucy Williamson in Seoul says.
-The US embassy in Seoul told the BBC that the official position on food aid remained unchanged: that it is determined only by humanitarian need and the ability to monitor delivery.'On course'
+The US embassy in Seoul told the BBC that the official position on food aid remained unchanged: that it is determined only by humanitarian need and the ability to monitor delivery.

 Adm Willard also told the committee that North Korea's new leader, Kim Jong-un, seemed likely to "continue to pursue his father's coercive strategy", which includes nuclear weapons.